 Mdina, the former capital of Malta, is an ancient walled city with an imposing location perched on a plateau.
 Like the rest of Malta, the city was conquered numerous times.
 During an uprising against the French, the people of Mdina threw the French governor off a balcony, proving that you don’t want to mess with a Mdinan!

 Today, this is a lovely town of narrow, winding streets lined with graceful buildings where the nobility once lived.
 Mdina is often called “the silent city,” but unfortunately, it can also be filled with noisy tourists.
 Evenings are the most evocative time to visit—after the day trippers leave, the darkened old streets seem just as they were 1,000 years ago.

 Gozo is a tiny Maltese island (8.5 miles long and 4.5 miles wide) only a 25-minute ferry ride from the northwestern tip of Malta.
 This laidback island with just one traffic light feels like a small town, and everybody seems to know each other.
-Despite its small size, Gozo offers lots of diversions like a medieval citadel, a Miracle Church, and even some Gozo wine.
+Despite its small size, a Gozo hop-on hop-off tour offers lots of diversions like a medieval citadel, a Miracle Church, and even some Gozo wine.
 For an intriguing glimpse of Gozo’s past, stop by the Folklore Museum in Gharb to see private collector Sylvio Felice’s 28-room labyrinth of Gozo treasures.